tracel-ai/burn/burn-book/src/advanced/backend-extension/custom-wgpu-kernel.md

     ) -> FloatTensor<Self, D>;
 }

-/// We create our own ADBackend trait that extends the Burn autodiff backend trait. pub trait ADBackend: Backend + burn::tensor::backend::ADBackend {}
+/// We create our own AutodiffBackend trait that extends the Burn autodiff backend trait. pub trait AutodiffBackend: Backend + burn::tensor::backend::AutodiffBackend {}
 ```

-In our project, we can use these traits instead of the `burn::tensor::backend::{Backend, ADBackend}`
+In our project, we can use these traits instead of the `burn::tensor::backend::{Backend, AutodiffBackend}`
 traits provided by Burn.
 Burn's user APIs typically make use of the `Tensor` struct rather than
 dealing directly with primitive tensor types.
 Therefore, we can encapsulate our newly defined
 backend traits with functions that expose new operations while maintaining a consistent API.